Do I Really Need a Medicare Part D Drug Plan?

 If you don’t sign up for a Part D plan, your premium goes up if you change your mind later.
 This is referred to as the late enrollment penalty.

 The penalty is 1% of the national base average per month.
-If your penalty is $10 and your ideal plan is $24, you will pay $34 per month.
+For example, if your penalty is $10 and your ideal plan is $24, you will pay $34 per month.

-It might not seem like a lot, but that 1% can really add up over time.
+It might not seem like a lot, but that 1% can add up over time.

 Just like all insurance, Medicare Part D helps to give you peace of mind in the event that you need help.
 Just because you don't require medication right now doesn't mean you never will.
 Similarly, if your meds are super cheap, the drug price may not always stay that way.